Lý dynasty: Religion

+Emperor Lý Thánh Tông ordered the Temple of Literature to be built, and commissioned the statues of the Duke of Zhou and Confucius.

 Fashion

 Nobility

 The Emperor wore a golden robe, purple trousers and wore his hair in a bun fastened with a golden brooch.
 The court officials and aristocrats wore a dark tunic having four flaps, closely buttoned collar, dark trousers, and wore a bun with an iron brooch.
 On their heads they wore a black gauze chuddar and peaked cap.
 They also wore leather sandals and carried fans of stork feathers.
 The military uniforms were “dau mau” cap covering the ears, knee-length tunic, neatly sewn sleeves tightly fitted around the wrist.
 The whole of the frock was covered with small pieces of armor plate full of spiral designs, or patterns of multiple large petalled flowers at the chest.
 In addition, there were patterns of parallel curved brims or spiral designs below which hung small bells, drooping fringes, and finally a line of bells.
 For some other kinds of frocks, the shoulder straps were adorned with bells, and the two shoulder bands and waistband decorated with tiger-face designs.
 The surface of the frock was decorated with prominent small multi-petalled flowers.
 The fabric had a tiled or scaled pattern, which might have been embroidered or woven into the fabric.
 A waistband made of cloth was tied with the ends dropping to the front.
 If a leather waistband was worn, it would be tightly fastened around the belly to reveal the body muscles.
 The boots reached up to the knee and were simply decorated.
 Female dancers had a “skyward” bun, a decorative fringe of hair on the forehead, with flowers adorning the hair.
 They wore bracelets, strings of beads, as well as multi-pleated short skirts.
 The musician's costumes were quite original.
 A cap fully covered the hair, with a high and zigzag-fringed top.
 The inner shirt was with long sleeves, tight at the wrist.
 Added to that, there was a short-sleeved shirt, with vân kiên shards.
 They wore wide embroidered and fringed strips of cloth around the waist.
 On their calves were leggings, and covering the feet were pointed-toe canvas shoes.